Your shoulders are much more important than you think.

 So, let's break down the barbell push press.

 First, you place the barbell on top of your upper chest.
-Then, you bend your knees slightly and lift the barbell and your body upward.
-Be sure to be standing on the balls of your feet.
-Keep that explosive movement going until the barbell is straight in the air and above your head.
-From there, slowly lower it down back into position on top of your upper chest.
+Then, you bend your knees slightly and push the barbell and your body upward.
+Be sure to stand on the balls of your feet.
+Keep that explosive movement going until the barbell is straight in the air on the palms of your hands and above your head.
+From there, slowly lower it down back into the starting position on top of your upper chest.
+Then, complete the set with the same motions.

 Row exercises are generally known as great back workouts, but rows are for more than just your back.
 For instance, the dumbbell incline row is also great for your rear deltoids.